-You won’t skip out on the mandatory San Francisco activities like going across the Golden Gate Bridge or driving down Lombard Street when visiting this fair city.
-But San Francisco is full of one-of-a-kind, quirky and ridiculously fun adventures—and you don’t want to miss out on those either.
-Here’s the top ten.
+You won’t want to skip out on the mandatory San Francisco activities like going across the Golden Gate Bridge or driving down Lombard Street when visiting this fair city.
+But San Francisco is also full of one-of-a-kind, quirky and ridiculously fun adventures—and it's important not to miss out on those either.
+Here are our list of top 10 "Only in SF' activities.

 $10 entry fee, $5 skate rentals 554 Fillmore St. (at Fell St.), Fridays & Saturdays from 7-11 p.m.